sajjadhossainshohag/laravel-paystack/README.md

 PAYSTACK_PAYMENT_URL=https://api.paystack.co
 MERCHANT_EMAIL=merchant@gmail.com
 ```
-*If you are using a hosting service like heroku, ensure to add the above details to your configuration variables.*
+*If you are using a hosting service like Heroku, ensure to add the above details to your configuration variables.*

 Set up routes and controller methods like so: